-The application rounds are a competitive process including both threshold criteria as well as scoring categories.
-These requirements were implemented to both meet and exceed those outlined in the 2013 HOME Final Rule.
-Chief among these new requirements are the financial feasibility standards requiring that a subsidy layering review be completed for all projects to determine the staffing and financial capacity of the developing entity as well as the long-term feasibility of the proposed rental project.
-Specific criteria include, but are not limited to, the following:

-- Percentage of units at or below 30% CMI/homeless/Section 811

-- Preservation of any subsidized property (excluding Public Housing)

-- Percentage of visitable HOME units

-- Energy efficiency and sustainability

-- HOME cost per unit
+The application rounds are a competitive process including both threshold criteria as well as Describe all of the criteria that will scoring categories.
+These requirements were implemented to both meet and exceed those be used to select applications and outlined in the 2013 HOME Final Rule.
+Chief among these new requirements are the financial the relative importance of these feasibility standards requiring that a subsidy layering review be completed for all projects to criteria. determine the staffing and financial capacity of the developing entity as well as the long-term feasibility of the proposed rental project.
+Specific criteria include, but are not limited to, the following: Percentage of units at or below 30% CMI/homeless/Section 811 Preservation of any subsidized property (excluding Public Housing) Percentage of visitable HOME units Energy efficiency and sustainability HOME cost per unit If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only)

+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
+(HOPWA only) Describe how resources will be allocated among funding categories.
 If projects pass threshold then they will be scored and ranked.
-Projects will be funded as funds permit and until funding is exhausted.
+Projects will be funded as fund permit and until funding is exhausted.

+Describe threshold factors and grant size limits.
 Threshold factors for applications:

-- Long term viability
+Long term viability

-- Demonstrated experience
+Demonstrated experience

-- Audited financials
+Audited financials

-- CHDO certification
+CHDO certification

-- Debarment certification for entities receiving federal funds
+Debarment certification for entities receiving federal funds

-- Market demand documentation
+Market demand documentation

-- DFI documentation
+DFI documentation

-- Readiness to proceed
+Readiness to proceed

-- · Percentage of CMI units
+Percentage of CMI units

-HOME RHD sets a maximum of \$500,000 per award, and no more than 2 awards per developer per year.
+HOME RHD sets a maximum of \$500,000 per award, and no more than 2 awards per developer

+per year.

-What are the outcome measures expected as a result of the method of distribution?
+What are the outcome measures

+expected as a result of the method

+of distribution?

-HOME Tenant Based Rental Assistance (TBRA)
+12 State Program Name: HOME Tenant Based Rental Assistance (TBRA)

+Funding Sources: HOME

+Describe the state program addressed by the Method of Distribution.

 Tenant Based Rental Assistance (TBRA) is a rental subsidy that sub-grantees can use to help individual households with incomes at or below 60% of the county median income (CMI) afford housing costs such as rent and security deposits.
 Sub-grantees may also assist tenants with utility deposits when HOME is used for rental assistance or security deposits.
-Households targeted for the HOME TBRA funds include homeless individuals with a disability, especially those with a mental illness, and households at risk of homelessness.
-The Division of Housing (DOH) encourages using a "Housing First" model of housing and support services.
+The Division of Energy, Housing and Community Resources will provide Tenant-Based Rental Assistance (TBRA) to homeless persons and families.
+DEHCR will also assist persons or families with special needs through its HOME TBRA program.
+The Division of Energy, Housing and Community Resources (DEHCR) encourages using a "Housing First" model of housing and support services.

 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 Funds are awarded through a multi-year grant application process open to any UGLG (Units of General Local Government) or private nonprofit agency in Wisconsin that meets the application eligibility criteria.
 Awarded grants can potentially be renewed in subsequent years, but the submission of a grant application is still required.
 Submitted grant applications are reviewed and scored.
 Grant application will be evaluated based on the factors described below.
 Some criterion may be added based on the overall performance or issues that arose in the previous contract period.